Skip to main content

 git command must be installed!

-Compared to the previous section where we installed a package from GitHub or GitLab, installing from a generic git repository requires the git command to being installed.
+Compared to the previous section where we installed a package from GitHub or GitLab, installing from a generic git repository requires the git command to be installed.

 The git command is not needed on GitHub and GitLab because Espanso uses platform-specific APIs to download the packages.
-On the other hand, Espanso uses a git clone to fetch a package from other git repositories.
+Espanso uses a git clone command to fetch a package from other git repositories.

 Private alternatives